bestpractical/rtir/README.md

 ## REQUIRED PACKAGES

-- RT version 4.4.1 or later.
+- A compatible version of RT (usually the same version number as RTIR or newer)
 - Net::Whois::RIPE 1.31 is bundled with RTIR for compatibility with the API RTIR uses and for a fix to run without warnings under perl 5.18.

 ## UPGRADE INSTRUCTIONS

 If you've installed a prior version of RTIR, you will need to follow special steps to upgrade.
-See the docs/UPGRADING file for detailed information.
+See the [UPGRADING](https://docs.bestpractical.com/rtir/latest/UPGRADING.html) file for detailed information.

 ## INSTALLATION INSTRUCTIONS